The mammal Read more [...]

 I deliberately did not set my expectations too high for this trip given the kids were with me.
 A Brown Hyena would have been great, but I needed to spend a couple of extra nights on the Skeleton Coast to have had more of a chance I think.
 Black Mongooses are often seen in the Erongo Mountains, and would have been nice.
 The Round-eared Elephant Shrews at Tandala are findable and others have reported Commerson’s Leaf-nosed Bats from several locations, while Trevor Hardaker saw the endemic Seltzer’s Gerbil inland from Swakopmund.
 Heaviside’s Dolphins are easy to see around Walvis Bay on organised dolphin watching trips.

 Finally, its worth looking under the bridge at Swakopmund for Littledale’s Whistling Rats.
 I didn’t get there.
-But if you are in the area then try contacting John Visser who would be happy to show you the colony there or another larger colony north of town.
+But if you are in the area there was also another larger colony north of town.
 There are Brandt’s Whistling Rats in the area too on the harder ground.

 1. Smith’s Rock Elephant-Shrew Elephantulus rupestris